apg/sigusr2.net/src/fabric-not-uniforms.md

 _- 2012/10/11 (Revised 2018/12/30)_

-### Footnotes

-1. <a id="one"/>"Just use bcrypt" -- <a href="http://antirez.com/post/crypto-dogmas.html">On Cryptography and Dogmas</a>, <a href="https://github.com/antirez/lamernews/pull/8">Old, but epic fad herd</a>.<a href="#one-return">#</a>
+[^1]: "Just use bcrypt" -- [On Cryptography and Dogmas](http://antirez.com/post/crypto-dogmas.html), [Old, but epic fad herd](https://github.com/antirez/lamernews/pull/8.
-2. <a id="two"/>A potential bad example because even if you don't understand it, using bcrypt is fundamentally more secure than salted, or even non-salted SHA1 / MD5 for storing passwords.
-But the whole "don't think or evaluate for yourself, 'cause we're waving what we use at you and we're awesome" attitude is shit.Other obvious choices are scrypt, PBKDF1 or PBKDF2.<a href="#two-return">#</a>
+[^2]: A potential bad example because even if you don't understand it, using bcrypt is fundamentally more secure than salted, or even non-salted SHA1 / MD5 for storing passwords.
+But the whole "don't think or evaluate for yourself, 'cause we're waving what we use at you and we're awesome" attitude is shit.Other obvious choices are scrypt, PBKDF1 or PBKDF2.
-3. <a id="three"/><a href="http://www.theedgeprojectmovie.com/">EDGE Perspectives on Drug Free Culture</a> has great explorations on the matter<a href="#three-return">#</a>
+[^3]: [EDGE: Perspectives on Drug Free Culture](http://www.theedgeprojectmovie.com/) has great explorations on the matter
-4. <a id="four"/> But, there's no denying that a uniform sometimes perfectly fits.
+[^4]: But, there's no denying that a uniform sometimes perfectly fits.
 The reason for this stems from the fact that uniforms are normally patterned after a successful project.
-Rails was patterned after <a href="http://basecamp.com">Basecamp</a> was created, for instance.
+Rails was patterned after [Basecamp](http://basecamp.com) was created, for instance.
 Django was patterned after a CMS for a newspaper.
-There are many cases when Rails and Django (and other frameworks and languages) are absolutely the best choice for a project.<a href="#four-return">#</a>
+There are many cases when Rails and Django (and other frameworks and languages) are absolutely the best choice for a project.

 [gothamist]: http://gothamist.com/2006/11/06/interview_with.php